 Call for Abstract

-32nd International Congress on Cardiology and Medical Interventions, will be organized around the theme “Theme: Defining the Future Vision of Heart”
+33rd International Congress on Cardiology and Medical Interventions, will be organized around the theme “Theme: Defining the Future vision of Heart”

 Submit your abstract to any of the mentioned tracks.